 Though Marshall fell in love with movement in the form of dance, at an early age, her love affair with yoga had a rockier start.

 “My first introduction to dance occurred while I was growing up,” says Marshall.
 “I would dance with my mom in our living room.
 Then I did high school musicals and went on to college to study modern dance.
 During my senior year, I took yoga as a gym credit, and I absolutely hated it.
 But one day, I went to class, and we had a substitute teacher who had us a sit in a circle.
 We chanted, focused on our breathing, and connecting with the community.
 That was when I realized that there was something deeper to the practice of yoga than just doing these awkward poses with my body that made me feel uncomfortable.”

-“Through teaching the class, it’s been really affirming to me about the important of this space for people of color.
-Every time I have a class, there’s always people who have either never practiced yoga or they’ve practiced and decided they didn’t want to practice anymore because they felt very “othered.”
-I strive to make my class very open to different races, body types, sexual orientation, and genders so that everyone feels like they have a place to call home.
+“Teaching the class has reaffirmed to me the importance of this space for people of color.
+Every time I have a class, there are always people who have either never practiced yoga, or they’ve practiced, but decided they didn’t want to practice anymore because they felt very ‘othered.’
+I strive to make my class very open to different races, body types, sexual orientations, and genders, so that everyone feels like they have a place to call home.
 To feel like you are part of something is really important.
-‘Yoga’ means union, so I try to incorporate all of who we are in the practice.”
+‘Yoga’ means union, so I try to incorporate all of who we are in the practice,” she says.